ZapZapGo/lightshow.js/README.md

 ## Features

-* Overlay the whole window or a specific element.
+* Overlay the whole document or a specific element.
 * No external CSS file needed.
 But still easy to style.
 * Auto adjusts itself on window resize.
 Possible to manually adjust element (e.g. during animation, see: readapt).
 * Callbacks.
 Hook in when events occur.